UTEP-CS-1/website/staging_labs/12/spec.md

 Moves are made using coordinates given from the user.
 If user X inputs `[2,3]` then an X should be placed in our array at `[1,2]`.

 ### 3) Enhancing the Game
 - Implement a method `changePlayer()` to alternate turns between players.
+Player should alternate after a move is performed.
 - Add logic to handle invalid moves and prevent overwriting existing moves.
-- Optional: Implement a score tracker to keep count of wins for each player.

 ### 4) User Experience Improvements
 - Provide clear instructions for inputting moves.